(UPDATED 2021) The most Popular Free Encryption Software Tools to Protect Your Data

 Because data encryption is essential.

 In this internet-connected world, it’s become more important than ever to keep our information safe.
-Whether it’s personal or work-related, our data is always at risk of falling into the wrong hands.
+Whether it’s personal or work-related, our data is always at risk of falling into the wrong hands, all the more reason to choose the best free encryption software.

 What is data encryption?